Why Democrats’ immigration hopes rest on a decision by the Senate parliamentarian

 As congressional Democrats renew their push to pass a sweeping budget reconciliation measure, the Senate parliamentarian heard arguments from both parties on Friday about whether immigration legislation should be included in the proposed $3.5 trillion package.

-Democrats hope that the parliamentarian will allow a pathway to permanent residence — which could affect more than 8 million undocumented immigrants in the US — to stay in the bill, giving Democrats a chance to achieve a longtime priority without being blocked by the filibuster.
+Democrats hope the parliamentarian will allow a pathway to permanent residence to stay in the bill, giving Democrats a chance to achieve a longtime priority without being blocked by the filibuster.

-Whether Democrats’ strategy will fly depends on the interpretation of a woman whose name rarely makes headlines — Elizabeth MacDonough, the Senate parliamentarian, who interprets the rules of the Senate.
-MacDonough’s verdict isn’t yet known following Friday’s arguments, and she hasn’t indicated when she will issue her decision.
-The ruling, however, could have major implications.
+Whether the Democrats’ strategy will fly depends on a woman whose name rarely makes headlines: Elizabeth MacDonough, the Senate parliamentarian, who interprets the rules of the upper chamber.
+MacDonough’s decision remains unknown following September 10’s meetings, and she hasn’t indicated when she will issue her ruling, which itself could have major implications.

-If MacDonough signs off on the immigration provisions — which must have a “more than incidental” impact on the budget to make the cut — it could give 8 million undocumented immigrants the opportunity to establish legal residence in the US, a necessary step on the pathway to citizenship.
+If MacDonough signs off on the immigration provisions, which must have a “more than incidental” impact on the federal budget to make the cut, several million undocumented immigrants could be given the opportunity to establish legal residence in the US, a necessary step on the pathway to citizenship.

-According to NBC, Democrats argued to MacDonough Friday that the immigration deal is germane to the budget since it would require $139.6 billion in additional spending on Medicare, Medicaid, child tax credits, and other federal benefits over the next 10 years.
+According to NBC, Democrats on Friday argued that the immigration deal is germane to the budget since it would require $139.6 billion in additional spending on Medicare, Medicaid, refundable tax credits, and other federal benefits over the next 10 years.

 If MacDonough deems the immigration measure extraneous to the budget bill, however, it could stymie Democrats’ plans for immigration reform.
-But that’s not a given; though it is rarely done, decisions by the parliamentarian aren’t binding, and Democrats could overrule MacDonough’s opinion and include immigration reform in the budget bill anyway.
+But that’s not a given: Though it is rarely done, Democrats could overrule MacDonough’s formal opinion with a simple Senate majority and include immigration reform in the budget bill anyway.

-If they take that route, the decision would fall to Vice President Kamala Harris.
-As Vox’s Dylan Scott pointed out in January, Harris is also president of the Senate, and she has ultimate authority over its proceedings.
+If they take that route, the decision then falls to Vice President Kamala Harris.
+As Vox’s Dylan Scott pointed out in January, Harris is also president of the Senate and has ultimate authority over its proceedings.

-Democrats could also potentially fire MacDonough, as Republicans did in 2001 with parliamentarian Robert Dove after then-Senate Majority Leader Trent Lott (R-MS) reportedly disagreed with Dove’s decision limiting Senate Republicans to one reconciliation process per year.
+Democrats could also potentially fire MacDonough, as Republicans did in 2001 after then-Senate Majority Leader Trent Lott reportedly disagreed with parliamentarian Robert Dove’s decision limiting Senate Republicans to one reconciliation process per year.

-In February, Rep. Ilhan Omar (D-MN) called for MacDonough to be replaced after MacDonough ruled against including a minimum wage hike in the Covid-19 relief package.
+In February, Rep. Ilhan Omar (D-MN) called for MacDonough to be replaced after she ruled against including a minimum-wage hike in the Covid-19 relief package.

 Abolish the filibuster.— Ilhan Omar (@IlhanMN) February 26, 2021